yuvalmGS/gigaspaces-wiki-jekyll/xap100/executor-based-remoting.markdown

 {% summary%}{%endsummary%}

-{%comment%}
-{% summary%}Executor Remoting allows you to use remote invocations of POJO services, with the space as the transport layer using OpenSpaces Executors.{% endsummary %}

-# Overview
-{%endcomment%}

 *Executor Based Remoting* uses [Executors](./task-execution-over-the-space.html) to provided remoting capabilities on top of the Space.
 Executor Based Remoting allows for direct invocation of services in an asynchronous manner in a broadcast or routed manner.
 Executor Remoting works with services that are deployed in a Processing Unit and execute within a collocated space.